Theta-Limited/.github/profile/README.md

 <img width="586" alt="OpenAthena for Android triggers a waypoint to show in Android Team Awarness Kit at the calculated location" src="https://raw.githubusercontent.com/Theta-Limited/OpenAthenaAndroid/master/assets/ATAK_OpenAthena_CoT_Demo_landscape.png">

-## Make it yours
+## It's free real estate

-OpenAthena for Android is entirely free to use, and is licensed under the [AGPLv3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) to protect your rights as a user.
-You have inalienable rights to view the source code of the App and/or modify the App to your own specifications.
-You may (subject to local and international law) distribute the App with any modifications you have made, provided that you give your users the very same rights.
+OpenAthena for Android is entirely free to use.

 ## Support and Feedback